jthack/ez_finetune/README.md

 ## Why It's Useful
 Imagine you have a folder full of blog posts and you wanted to fine tune a model to write like you.
 You'd have to write example prompts that correlate to each blog post and then reformat everything.
 This does both of those for you.

+Another good use case would be if you need your AI feature to always return in a specific format.

 `ez_finetune` is a Python application designed to simplify the process of creating fine-tuning training data for AI language models.
 It's specific for OpenAI's spec and useful for those looking to custom-train models like GPT-4 on specific domains or styles without manually crafting queries for each piece of training content.

 ## What the Script Does